worthyag/SixLove/draftReport.md

 I wanted to keep redirection functionality outside of the templates, therefore I didn't want to use `next` since it is set in the template.
 In addition, it wasn’t producing the redirection code (302)- and so was producing an error, because technically it wasn’t redirecting.
-I solved this issue by adding the line of code in **code snippet 9**, and removing the `?next={% url 'home' %}` from **code snippet 16**. **Code snipper 18** displays some of the other unit testing that I did for the `registration` app.
+I solved this issue by adding the line of code in **code snippet 9**, and removing the `?next={% url 'home' %}` from **code snippet 16**. **Code snippet 18** displays some of the other unit testing that I did for the `registration` app.

 ```python
 ...